statpascal/emul99/readme.txt

 Implementation Notes

-The implementation is rather concise (less than  5000 lines of Pascal source code without the UCSD disk manager) and uses libraries when possible.
+The implementation is rather concise (about 4850 lines of Pascal source code without the UCSD disk manager) and uses libraries when possible.
 For example, one can set a sampling rate of 223722 with the SDL and implement sound output as the attenuator weighted sum of the toggling tone generators.

-VDP, CPU and sound run independently in seperate threads; the VDP performs a sleep after every scanline while the CPU does the same after every instruction.
-On a slower machine, scanlines containing multiple sprites may take longer than the available 64 microseconds to render which can cause problems with code relying on an exact scanline timing.

-The timer of the TMS9901 needs to be interleaved with the CPU to get the exact timing required for cassette operations.

-This approach is sufficient to run the "Don't mess with Texas" demo but the output of the recent "Copper" demo is rather distorted.
+CPU, VDP and the 9901 timer are interleaved and executed in a seperate thread; this thread will perform a sleep every millisecond to synchronize with real time.

 The DSRs for the simulated devices (serial, host and special P-Code disk system) transform control to the simulator with an "XOP 0" instruction,